richyjyun/richyjyun/README.md

 ### Undergraduate

-[TrackRat](https://github.com/richyyun/TrackRat) - Tracking the position and orientation of a rat during a behavior task.
+[TrackRat](https://github.com/richyyun/TrackRat) - Tracking the position and orientation of a rat during a behavior task using basic computer vision.